 These widely-used mice recapitulate many AD-related phenotypes and have a relatively early and aggressive presentation.
-This line (Tg6799) which expresses APP and PSEN1 at high levels, was generated along with two other lines with medium (Tg7031), and low (Tg7092), levels of expression.
-Tg6799 is now the most widely used and is also available on a congenic background (see below).
+The Tg6799 line, which expresses high levels of mutant APP and PSEN1, was generated along with two other lines with medium (Tg7031), and low (Tg7092), expression levels.
+The Tg6799 line is now the most widely used of the three, and is also available on a congenic background (see below).

 This congenic strain was generated by backcrossing to C57BL/6J mice.
 The retinal degeneration allele Pde6brd1 was bred out of the original strain.
-The phenotypes in the congenic strain are not identical to those in the B6SJL hybrid background (see data at MMRC).
+The Jackson Lab has observed a less robust amyloid phenotype in congenic animals compared with those on a hybrid B6SJL background.

 When visualized, these models will distributed over a 18 month timeline demarcated at the following intervals: 1mo, 3mo, 6mo, 9mo, 12mo, 15mo, 18mo+.